-Christopher Mulligan is a licensed clinical social worker with 26 years of clinical and administrative experience.
+Christopher Mulligan is a Licensed Clinical Social Worker with 26 years of clinical and administrative experience.
 He received a BA from Sarah Lawrence College and an MSW from the University of Southern California.
 He is currently an adjunct professor at the USC School of Social Work where he teaches assessment methodologies and theories of human behavior.
-Over the past two and one half decades Christopher has designed and implemented comprehensive treatment plans for children, teens, and adults challenged by complex developmental and psychiatric disorders including PTSD, ADHD, Bipolar Disorder, Autism, Anxiety and Depression, OCD, Tourette’s Syndrome, Eating Disorders, and behavioral addictions.
+Over the past two and a half decades, Christopher has designed and implemented comprehensive treatment plans for children, teens, and adults challenged by complex developmental and psychiatric disorders including PTSD, ADHD, Bipolar Disorder, Autism, Anxiety and Depression, OCD, Tourette’s Syndrome, Eating Disorders, and behavioral addictions.
 Christopher has also worked with teens transitioning to and from residential treatment and is experienced in divorce and custody mediation for families with special needs children.